get-convex/workpool/src/component/cursor-strategy.md

   delay).
 It is necessarily overdue, as the cursor never passes the current time, and was ordered before anything in the segment scan.

-Each entry is inspected once ever: the sweep cursor advances a whole commit stamp at a time (`gt` — a batch enqueue shares one stamp, and a bare stamp can't split the group), and only past stamps whose missed entries were all started.
+Each entry is inspected once ever: the sweep cursor is a (commit stamp, creation time) pair — a batch enqueue shares one stamp, and the creation time (the index's implicit tiebreak) resumes inside it — so already-inspected entries are never re-read, and iteration can stop at any point: at the read budget, or as soon as a missed entry exceeds the available start slots, rather than reading entries that couldn't start anyway.
-Inclusive advancement would instead re-read the boundary stamp's group every iteration until its entries come due — unbounded for far-future work.
-A stamp group larger than one batch (a huge batch enqueue) is paged through to its end within the same iteration, so the batch size is purely a read budget.

 **The segment scan** reads the `[segment]` index for “due” items, from the incoming cursor until “now.”
 Skipped if all available slots were taken by the